ibm-watson-iot/iot-nodejs/README.md

 -   id - The unique ID of your application within your organization.
 -   auth-key - API key
 -   auth-token - API key token
+-   type - use 'shared' to enable shared subscription

 If you want to use quickstart, then send only the first two properties.